mcgarrah/mcgarrah.github.io/_posts/2001-11-06-devstudio.md

 Article was written by Michael McGarrah

-Tired of BASETSD.H being added as a dependacy of every project.
-Add it to the x:\Program Files\Microsoft Visual Studio\Common\MSDev98\Bin\Sysincl.dat file and it will no longer be listed as a dependancy.
+Tired of BASETSD.H being added as a dependency of every project.
+Add it to the x:\Program Files\Microsoft Visual Studio\Common\MSDev98\Bin\Sysincl.dat file and it will no longer be listed as a dependency.

 ---